 Banana Cream Pie is a no bake pie so you’ll need to bake your pie crust in advance of filling it.
 Blind baking a crust is an easy task once you know a few tips.

-Roll your homemade or store-bought crust dough out on a lightly floured board until it’s about an 1/8-inch thick and large enough to fit your 9-inch pie plate, with about 1-inch of pastry going beyond the rim of the plate.
+- Roll Out – Roll your dough out on a lightly floured board until it’s about an 1/8-inch thick.
+It should be large enough to fit your 9-inch pie plate, with about 1-inch of pastry going beyond the rim of the plate.

 Easy Homemade Custard